heathermiller/scala-pickling/index.md

 ## Getting Started Guide

-With the exception of Java 1.6, this archive contains all that you will need to experiment with the scala-pickling project.
-To experiment with the scala-pickling project, you have a few choices:
+This guide assumes you have Java 1.6 on your path.
+Other than that, this archive contains all that you will need to experiment with the scala-pickling project.
+To experiment, you have a few ways to interact with scala-pickling:

 1. **Our Test Suite**, run (or tweak) the >90 tests in our test suite.
 2. **Our Benchmark Scripts**, reproduce our benchmark results locally on your architecture.
-3. **Use Scala-Pickling with the Standalone Scala Compiler**, write your own independent Scala programs and run them with the scala-pickling build of `scalac` (this is optional)
+3. **Use Scala-Pickling with the Standalone Scala Compiler**, write your own independent Scala programs and run them with scala-pickling (this is optional)

 Below, we show how to get started with each of the thee possibilities above.